vampjaz/razer_blade_stealth_hackintosh/README.md

 Trackpad
 ----

 It's a Synaptics 1A586757 multitouch I2C trackpad, so I simply used VoodooI2C plus VoodooI2CHID with an SSDT-XOSI to enable the I2C controller.
 All the native multitouch gestures work great, even three finger click-and-drag.
 Its not quite as sensitive as my MBP trackpad, but its better than I expected on a hackintosh.
 Right click is a little finnicky if you don't tap with two fingers.
 I'm also using an old version of Voodoo as the newest one has some bugs with click and drag on this trackpad.
+However, I have heard that others with this laptop have been able to use the latest VoodooI2C just fine with properly working right click.

 Touchscreen
 ----

-The touchscreen worked fine out of the box for basic pointing.
+The USB touchscreen worked fine out of the box for basic pointing.
 Additionally, when I installed the VoodooI2C drivers, I also started to get multitouch support on the touchscreen.
 It acts similar to the trackpad gestures, being able to switch desktops (4 finger drag) and scroll (2 finger drag).

 Sound
 ----

 The soundcard, according to the PCI ID, seems to be a Realtek ALC298.
 This is supported by [AppleALC](https://github.com/acidanthera/AppleALC/wiki/Supported-codecs) with layout ID 29, which I patched in through device properties.
 Both the internal speakers and headphone jack work, and switching between them is automatic.
+Microphone also seems to work, unlike some other laptops I've heard about.

 USB
 ----

-Using just USBInjectAll and XHCI-unsupported, I had full USB capabilities out of the box on the USB 3 ports.
+Using just USBInjectAll, I had full USB capabilities out of the box on the USB 3 ports.
 I did decide to map the ports anyway with an SSDT-UIAC to hide the webcam and some unused ports.
 Delete this file if you have issues with USB.
 As for the USB C port, it's on a different controller which is only active when Thunderbolt is enabled.
 As clover cannot boot when my TB controller is enabled, you would need to use OC if you wanted any USB-C functionality.
 Additionally, it seems to break after I sleep, perhaps this is something that IOElectrify can rectify.

 I used the [USBMap](https://github.com/corpnewt/USBMap) script to create the UIAC and USBX SSDTs.
 You may need to run it yourself to properly map USB ports if they end up being different on your system.